I7-Examples/When-in-Rome-2/docs/source.txt

 After dressing a hungry meaty creature in something:
 	say "[The noun] suffers you to get close enough with [the second noun]; then, for your pains, bites you deeply in the forearm.";
-	end the game saying "You spend most of the rest of the evening with a doctor".
+	end the story saying "You spend most of the rest of the evening with a doctor".

 Instead of dressing a hungry meaty creature in something for the first time:
 	say "You get near [the noun] with [the second noun], but it grins very largely and shows you all its teeth, a sight of such menace that you draw back."